lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The need for special protocols targeting constrained IoT deployments extends also to the security domain {{I-D.ietf-lake-reqs}}.
 Important characteristics in constrained environments are the number of round trips and protocol message sizes, which if kept low can contribute to good performance by enabling transport over a small number of radio frames, reducing latency due to fragmentation or duty cycles, etc. Another important criteria is code size, which may be prohibitive for certain deployments due to device capabilities or network load during firmware update.
 Some IoT deployments also need to support a variety of underlying transport technologies, potentially even with a single connection.

 Some security solutions for such settings exist already.
 CBOR Object Signing and Encryption (COSE, {{I-D.ietf-cose-rfc8152bis-struct}}) specifies basic application-layer security services efficiently encoded in CBOR.
 Another example is Object Security for Constrained RESTful Environments (OSCORE, {{RFC8613}}) which is a lightweight communication security extension to CoAP using CBOR and COSE.
-In order to establish good quality cryptographic keys for security protocols such as COSE and OSCORE, the two endpoints may run an authenticated Diffie-Hellman key exchange protocol, from which shared secret key material can be derived.
+In order to establish good quality cryptographic keys for security protocols such as COSE and OSCORE, the two endpoints may run an authenticated Diffie-Hellman key exchange protocol, from which shared secret keying material can be derived.
 Such a key exchange protocol should also be lightweight; to prevent bad performance in case of repeated use, e.g., due to device rebooting or frequent rekeying for security reasons; or to avoid latencies in a network formation setting with many devices authenticating at the same time.

 This document specifies Ephemeral Diffie-Hellman Over COSE (EDHOC), a lightweight authenticated key exchange protocol providing good security properties including forward secrecy, identity protection, and cipher suite negotiation.
 Authentication can be based on raw public keys (RPK) or public key certificates and requires the application to provide input on how to verify that endpoints are trusted.
 This specification focuses on referencing instead of transporting credentials to reduce message overhead.
 EDHOC does not currently support pre-shared key (PSK) authentication as authentication with static Diffie-Hellman public keys by reference produces equally small message sizes but with much simpler key distribution and identity protection.